The significance of protecting Trees and how to recognize Them

 What happens if I conduct work on a protected tree without permission?

-If you work on a protected tree without obtaining the necessary permissions, you could face substantial fines and even imprisonment.
+If you carry out work on a tree that is protected without the appropriate permits, you could be facing massive fines or even prison.

-Can I contest a TPO or preservation order?
+Can I contest to a TPO Or preservation or TPO?

-Can I remove a protected tree?
+Can I take down a protected tree?

 Conclusion